Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: 3D-FQFlow framework

-ParaView~\cite{2005ParaView_39,Ayachit2015_40}—an open-source platform built upon the Visualization Toolkit (VTK)—supports scalable data processing and rendering.
-In 3D-FQFlow, ParaView is applied to extract particle injection statistics at vessel inlets by analyzing velocity profiles across cross-sectional planes.
-Since scatterers are not injected at a single point but are distributed according to local inlet velocity, probability density functions derived from these velocity fields provide a physiologically meaningful basis for injection modeling (see Appendix~\ref{app:appB}).
+In our study, Doppler US echoes from blood is simulated using a large amount of particles as US scatterers~\cite{Garcia2022_20,Ekroll2023_21}.
+To extract particle injection statistics at vessel inlets, our framework uses ParaView~\cite{2005ParaView_39,Ayachit2015_40},an open-source platform built upon the Visualization Toolkit (VTK)—supports scalable data processing and rendering, to analyze velocity profiles across cross-sectional planes and determine particle distribution according to local inlet velocity, probability density functions derived from these velocity fields.
+Therefore, our framework can provide a physiologically meaningful basis for particle injection modeling (see ~\ref{app:appB}).